PeerMark within Blackboard (Instructors)

-PeerMark is an online tool for distributing student papers for peer review.
-Using PeerMark, papers submitted through Turnitin can be electronically assigned to one or more students in the class for their review using criteria established by the instructor.
-Papers can simply be evaluated against those standards, or peer reviewers can also be encouraged to add inline comments, overall comments, and/or some basic editing marks.
+PeerMark is an online tool for distributing student work for peer review.
+Using PeerMark, papers, presentations, or other assignments submitted through Turnitin can be electronically assigned to one or more students in the class for their review using criteria established by the instructor.
+Student work can simply be evaluated against those standards, or peer reviewers can also be encouraged to add inline comments, overall comments, and/or some basic editing marks.
 Instructors may also write a PeerMark review.
-Upon completion of the PeerMark assignment, reviewed papers are returned to students directly through the PeerMark assignment within Blackboard.
+Upon completion of the PeerMark assignment, reviewed work is returned to students directly through the PeerMark assignment within Blackboard.

-Instructors must first set up a Turnitin assignment in their Blackboard course to have students submit their papers.
+Instructors must first set up a Turnitin assignment in their Blackboard course to have students submit their work.
 Detailed Turnitin assignment creation instructions are available on the ITS Turnitin within Blackboard (Instructor) web page.
-Once the initial Turnitin assignment has been created, instructors must create a second, PeerMark assignment, based upon the original paper assignment.
+Once the initial Turnitin assignment has been created, instructors must create a second PeerMark assignment based upon the original assignment.

 The PeerMark instructions below are intended to help instructors use this resource within Blackboard.
 Information is also available for using PeerMark outside of the Blackboard environment.
 Consult this Blackboard Tips and Tricks handout for an overview of PeerMark.
 Consult the ITS Training site to register for an upcoming session on Turnitin and all of its components.